The Futility of Square Inc. (NYSE:SQ)’s Fundamentals

 Is the stock of SQ attractive?

-In related news, Chief Financial Officer, Ahuja Amrita sold 4,994 shares of the company’s stock in a transaction that recorded on Feb 23.
-The sale was performed at an average price of 248.00, for a total value of 1,238,512.
-As the sale deal closes, the President, CEO & Chairman, Dorsey Jack now sold 100,000 shares of the company’s stock, valued at 27,130,427.
-Also, Director, McKelvey James Morgan Jr. sold 200,000 shares of the company’s stock in a deal that was recorded on Feb 16.
-The shares were price at an average price of 277.45 per share, with a total market value of 55,489,771.
-Following this completion of acquisition, the President, CEO & Chairman, Dorsey Jack now holds 100,000 shares of the company’s stock, valued at 27,759,279.
+In related news, Director, Meeker Mary G sold 8,207 shares of the company’s stock in a transaction that recorded on Mar 02.
+The sale was performed at an average price of 252.19, for a total value of 2,069,723.
+As the sale deal closes, the Chief Financial Officer, Ahuja Amrita now sold 3,881 shares of the company’s stock, valued at 976,887.
+Also, Cash App Lead, Grassadonia Brian sold 4,150 shares of the company’s stock in a deal that was recorded on Mar 02.
+The shares were price at an average price of 253.55 per share, with a total market value of 1,052,232.
+Following this completion of acquisition, the Chief Financial Officer, Ahuja Amrita now holds 4,723 shares of the company’s stock, valued at 1,124,170.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.40%.